 The rover discovered four rocks that contain organic molecules, although it can only be confirmed on its return to Earth.

 the rover Perseverance reached a major milestone in its search for traces of life on Mars.
-The robot sent by the NASA found rocks that contain organic molecules and that, according to experts, could be “a possible way of life”, something that must be confirmed on his return to Earth before 2033.
+The robot sent by the NASA found rocks that contain organic molecules and that, according to experts, might be “a possible way of life”, something that must be confirmed on his return to Earth before 2033.

 “Now we know that the rover is in the right place,” NASA Administrator for Science Thomas Zurbuchen told a news conference organized by the US space agency and broadcast live.